Date: 22 July 2014. Boat Buying with your New Partner.

 anything.
 But dropping the lines and actually leaving?

-individual is willing to admit the fear that happens to ALL* of
+individual is willing to admit the fear that happens to

 the nature of the beast, especially as a soloist.
 The fun